 Command-line interface

-After pip install -e . the token-heatmap command is on your PATH.
+After pip install -e . (or conda env create -f environment.yml) the token-heatmap command is on your PATH.

 Basic trace